Toby etc. is a bespoke design and strategy company proving services for niche international brands .

-An established clothing designer and brand strategist, Toby Clark leads unique projects for international brands, working alongside respected opinion formers.
-Toby believes in doing things slowly with crafted care, championing a commitment to quality and underlined with a sense of purpose.
+An established clothing designer and emerging brand strategist, Toby Clark leads unique projects for international brands, working alongside respected opinion formers.
+Toby believes in creating things slowly with crafted care.
+Championing a commitment to quality that is underlined with a sense of purpose.

-Toby’s intrinsic approach is to avoid cutting corners or favouring cheaper solutions.
-He carries out detailed observation with wide reaching research for all projects.
+Toby’s intrinsic approach avoids cutting corners or favouring cheaper solutions.
+Toby sees little value in such an approach.
+Instead he carries out detailed observation, with wide reaching research for all projects.
 This commitment has enabled him to work closely alongside his brand clients, creating beautifully crafted products that attract loyal and discerning followers.

-Toby uses his vintage sheepdog whistle as a meaningful symbol to represent the ethos and identity for Toby etc.
+Toby uses his vintage red plastic sheepdog whistle as a meaningful symbol to represent the ethos and identity for Toby etc.

-“My red sheepdog whistle was given to me in 1978 by my NZ grandfather Jack Ramsden, a respected farmer and sheepdog trialer.
+“My red sheepdog whistle was given to me in 1978 by my grandfather Jack Ramsden, a respected farmer and champion sheepdog trialer in New Zealand.

-He taught my brother and I how to blow the whistle, while ‘Star’ his champion sheepdog, tracked a flock of sheep on the distant hilltops.
-The skill, coordination and loyalty between man and dog blew my mind.
-I love how a small whistle instrument can send detailed instructions to an attentive loyal sheepdog and how this process represents a lifetime’s skill and knowledge.”
+He taught my brother and I how to blow these whistles, while ‘Star’ his champion sheepdog, tracked a flock of sheep on the distant hilltops.
+The skill, coordination and loyalty between man and dog blew our young minds.
+I particularly love how such a small instrument can send detailed instructions to an attentive, loyal, sheepdog from far away and how this process represents a lifetime’s skill and knowledge.”

 “I first encountered Kelvyn operating a letterpress at The New Craftsmen exhibition in Somerset House.
-He was printing alliteration art, with a mug of coffee in hand and whistling a tune.
-He looked to be an artist in flow and I felt intrigued by his approach to font, type and letterforms.
-It seemed to be the embodiment of a contemporary artisanal master-craftsmen.
+He was printing alliteration art, with a mug of coffee in hand while whistling a tune.
+He looked to be an artist in his flow and I felt intrigued by his approach to font, type and letterforms.
+It seemed to be the embodiment of a contemporary, artisanal, master-craftsmen.

-To do my own branding I wanted to commission a true practitioner of three-dimensional letterforms, with a real ‘hands-on’ approach to the subject.
-As in a traditional foundry, rather than appointing a digital brand studio.
-Often 21st century creatives are reliant on their flat digital screens.
-Kelvyn proved to be the perfect foil.
+For my own branding I wanted to commission a true practitioner of three-dimensional letterforms, with a real ‘hands-on’ approach to the subject.
+As in a traditional foundry and rather than appointing a digital brand studio.
+I often find 21st century creatives are reliant on their flat digital screens.
+Kelvyn proved to be the perfect foil to this thinking.

-‘Toby etc.’ is personified by a personal touch, the design identity conceived with a certain Englishness and sense of simplicity.
-The size and position of the full-stop after ‘etc.’ was pondered over for some time.
-This nourished with strong coffee and homemade brownies.
-Kelvyn prepared a small collection of beautifully rendered test prints and Clarendon was chosen as the suitable logotype.
+‘Toby etc.’ is personified by a personal touch, the design identity conceived with a certain Britishness and sense of simplicity.
+The size and position of the full-stop after ‘etc.’ was pondered over for some time while nourished with strong coffee and homemade brownies.
+Kelvyn prepared a small collection of beautifully rendered test prints on tactile papers and Clarendon was chosen as the suitable logotype.

 This particular font was created by Robert Besley in London in 1845 at Fann Street Foundry.
 It was the world’s first patented typeface and became popular in many parts of the world, especially in display applications such as posters, printed with wooden type.